UniversalDependencies/docs/_pcm-feat/Mood.md

 ### `Jus`: jussive

-The `Jus` aspect is used to exhort someone to do something.
+The jussive aspect is used to exhort someone to do something.
 It is carried by the auxiliary _make_.

 #### Example